-- (A) Payment of Nursing-Facility Services.
-The MassHealth agency applies the provisions of 130 CMR 520.018 and 520.019 to nursing-facility residents as defined at 130 CMR 515.001: Definition of Terms requesting MassHealth agency payment for nursing-facility services provided in a nursing facility or in any institution for a level of care equivalent to that received in a nursing facility or for home- and community-based services provided in accordance with 130 CMR 519.007(B): Home- and Community-Based Services Waiver-Frail Elder. - (B) Look-Back Period.
-Transfers of resources are subject to a look-back period, beginning on the first date the individual is both a nursing-facility resident and has applied for or is receiving MassHealth Standard. - (1) For transfers occurring before February 8, 2006, this period generally extends back in time for 36 months. - (2) For transfers of resources occurring on or after February 8, 2006, the period generally extends back in time for 60 months.
+(A) Payment of Nursing-Facility Services.
+The MassHealth agency applies the provisions of 130 CMR 520.018 and 520.019 to individuals meeting the definition of nursing-facility residents as defined at 130 CMR 515.001: Definition of Terms requesting MassHealth agency payment for nursing-facility services provided in a nursing facility or in any institution for a level of care equivalent to that received in a nursing facility or individuals who would be institutionalized if they were not receiving home- and community-based services as described at 130 CMR 519.007. for home- and community based services provided in accordance with 130 CMR 519.007(B): Home- and Community-Based Services Waiver-Frail Elder.

+(B) Look-Back Period.
+Transfers of resources are subject to a look-back period, beginning on the first date the individual is both a nursing-facility resident and has applied for or is receiving MassHealth Standard.

+(1) For transfers occurring before February 8, 2006, this period generally extends back in time for 36 months.

+(2) For transfers of resources occurring on or after February 8, 2006, the period generally extends back in time for 60 months.
 The 60-month look-back period will begin to be phased in on February 8, 2009.
 Beginning on March 8, 2009, applicants will be asked to provide verifications of their assets for the 37 months prior to the application.
-As each month passes, the look-back period will increase by one month until the full 60 months is reached on February 8, 2011. - (3) For transfers of resources from or into trusts, the look-back period is described in 130 CMR 520.023(A).
+As each month passes, the look back period will increase by one month until the full 60 months is reached on February 8, 2011.

+(3) For transfers of resources involving from or into trusts, the look-back period is described in 130 CMR 520.019(G)(3) and 520.023(A).

-- (C) Disqualifying Transfer of Resources.
-The MassHealth agency considers any transfer during the appropriate look-back period by the nursing-facility resident or spouse of a resource, or interest in a resource, owned by or available to the nursing-facility resident or the spouse (including the home or former home of the nursing-facility resident or the spouse) for less than fair-market value a disqualifying transfer unless listed as permissible in 130 CMR 520.019(D), identified in 130 CMR 520.019(F), or exempted in 130 CMR 520.019(J).
+(C) Disqualifying Transfer of Resources.
+The MassHealth agency considers any transfer during the appropriate look-back period by the nursing-facility resident or spouse of a resource, or interest in a resource, owned by or available to the nursing-facility resident or the spouse (including the home or former home of the nursing-facility resident or the spouse) for less than fair-market value a disqualifying transfer unless the MassHealth agency determines it listed ais permissible in accordance with 130 CMR 520.019(D), identified in 130 CMR 520.019(F), or exempted in 130 CMR 520.019(JK).
+Transfers for less than fair-market value are presumed to be for the purpose of qualifying for Medicaid.
 The MassHealth agency may consider as a disqualifying transfer any action taken to avoid receiving a resource to which the nursing-facility resident or spouse is or would be entitled if such action had not been taken.
 Action taken to avoid receiving a resource may include, but is not limited to, waiving the right to receive a resource, not accepting a resource, agreeing to the diversion of a resource, or failure to take legal action to obtain a resource.
 In determining whether or not failure to take legal action to receive a resource is reasonably considered a transfer by the individual, the MassHealth agency considers the specific circumstances involved.
-A disqualifying transfer may include any action taken that would result in making a formerly available asset no longer available. - (D) Permissible Transfers.
-The MassHealth agency considers the following transfers permissible.
-Transfers of resources made for the sole benefit of a particular person must be in accordance with federal law. - (1) The resources were transferred to the spouse of the nursing-facility resident or to another for the sole benefit of the spouse.
-A nursing-facility resident who has been determined eligible for MassHealth agency payment of nursing-facility services and who has received an asset assessment from the MassHealth agency must make any necessary transfers within 90 days after the date of the notice of approval for MassHealth in accordance with 130 CMR 520.016(B)(3). - (2) The resources were transferred from the spouse of the nursing-facility resident to another for the sole benefit of the spouse. - (3) The resources were transferred to the nursing-facility resident's permanently and totally disabled or blind child or to a trust, a pooled trust, or a special-needs trust created for the sole benefit of such child. - (4) The resources were transferred to a trust, a special-needs trust, or a pooled trust created for the sole benefit of a permanently and totally disabled person who was younger than 65 years old at the time the trust was created or funded. - (5) The resources were transferred to a pooled trust created for the sole benefit of the permanently and totally disabled nursing-facility resident.
+A disqualifying transfer may include any action taken that would result in making a formerly available asset no longer available.
+These actions include, but are not limited to and medical care;